-We all know that feeling when springtime swings around—the air starts to warm up, the grass starts to grow—and we rush straight to that field first thing.
-Though excited for the season ahead, this rush typically weighs more on the fact that we have a long list of things that still need done to get our fields ready, and a lot of pressure on us to get them done.
+We all know that feeling when springtime swings around—the air starts to warm up, the grass starts to grow—and we rush straight to our ballfields.
+Though we are excited for the season ahead, this rush is also because we have a long list of things that still need done to get our fields ready, and there is a lot of pressure to get them done.

 Here is the key: The better you put your field to bed for the winter, the easier it is to wake up in the spring.

 The best tool to use for making sure your field is put to bed properly is a checklist.

 To start, you’re going to want to visually inspect your entire field.
 From fences to dugouts, pitching rubbers to home plate, everything needs to be thoroughly inspected.
 At that point you can determine if anything needs to be replaced or repaired.
 Replacing or repairing these major facets of your field now will get you ahead of the curve and will get some of that heavy springtime pressure off of your shoulders.

 TIP: Light up your scoreboard.
 Check for burnt out bulbs or any issues.
 These are the little things that drive you crazy in the spring and are hard to get to on top of everything else.
 Address those issues now.